fommil/fpmortals/manuscript/complete.md

 Leibniz relationship (`<~<` and `===`), and to `Inject` a free algebra into a `scalaz.Coproduct` of algebras.

-A> If you struggle to understand this section of the book, please feel free to skip A> to the next section, "Performance".
+A> It is not necessary to understand Shapeless to be a Functional Programmer.
+If A> this chapter becomes too much, just skip to the next section.

 To install Shapeless, add the following to `build.sbt`